Paint

 PaintCare sites accept house paint as well as primers, stains, sealers, and clear coatings such as shellac and varnish.

 To be accepted for drop-off, PaintCare products must be in their original containers of no larger than 5 gallons in size, must have the original manufacturer's printed label on the container, and must be covered with a secured lid.
-We cannot accept open or leaking cans.
+Open or leaking cans are not accepted.

 Accepted